What Is a Yard

 The Math Behind It

-The official conversion factor is simple: one meter equals approximately 1.Worth adding: 09361 yards.
-But rounding to 109.
-Plus, 361 yards.
-Here's the thing — that’s the precise answer if you need every decimal place for a technical project.
+The official conversion factor is simple: one meter equals approximately 1.09361 yards.
+Multiply that by one hundred, and you get about 109.361 yards.
+That’s the precise answer if you need every decimal place for a technical project.
 But most of us don’t need that level of exactness; we just want a number we can use on the fly.
-Multiply that by one hundred, and you get about 109.4 yards is usually close enough for everyday tasks, while 109 yards works fine for rough estimates.
+In real terms, rounding to 109.
+4 yards is usually close enough for everyday tasks, while 109 yards works fine for rough estimates.

 Quick Approximation